 The National Inquiry into Missing and Murdered Indigenous Women and Girls (“the Inquiry”) has had a mandate to investigate the systemic factors contributing to all forms of violence against Indigenous women and girls in Canada, including more than 1,000 violent deaths and disappearances.
 This mandate includes reporting on current institutional policies and practices to address violence, and making recommendations to improve the effectiveness of these institutional approaches.

-The Inquiry comes after decades of tireless advocacy by Indigenous women for Canada to take action to address the ongoing epidemic of colonial gender-based violence.
-It was launched by the federal government in 2016 as an Inquiry independent from federal, provincial, and territorial governments, and is led by Chief Commissioner Marion Buller.
+The Inquiry was launched after decades of tireless advocacy by Indigenous women for Canada to take action to address the ongoing epidemic of colonial gender-based violence.
+It was initiated by the federal government in 2016 as an Inquiry independent from federal, provincial, and territorial governments, and was led by Chief Commissioner Marion Buller.

-The Inquiry’s sources of information include testimony by loved ones of missing and murdered Indigenous women and girls and by Indigenous women who have experienced violence; expert and institutional hearings; collaboration with Elders and knowledge-keepers; forensic examination of police records; and past and current research.
+The Inquiry’s sources of information have included testimony by loved ones of missing and murdered Indigenous women and girls and by Indigenous women who have experienced violence; expert and institutional hearings; collaboration with Elders and knowledge-keepers; forensic examination of police records; and past and current research.